 The Favourite (2018)

 Yorgos Lanthimos (The Lobster, The Killing of the Sacred Deer) is not my favorite director.
-His latest film, the Olivia Colman (Murder On The Orient Express, Locke) led The Favourite is not my favorite film.
+His latest film, the Olivia Colman (Murder On The Orient Express, Locke) led The Favourite, is not my favorite film.
 His style doesn’t work for me.
 I like creative movies.
-I like unique movies.
+I like unique films.
 I sometimes like eccentric movies.
-But weird movies are hit or miss as a whole, and they are a miss for sure.
+But weird movies are hit or miss, and his are mostly a miss for me.
 Ironically, The Favourite is probably his most “normal” to date.
 But I found myself disinterested in it from the start.
 Just as ironically, the much lesser recognized Mary Queen of Scots, which was released within a week or two of this movie (and a film that I enjoyed), was widely disregarded by critics and audiences alike (63%, 44% on Rotten Tomatoes compared to 94%, 61% for The Favourite).
-Honestly, the only reason I’m reviewing this movie is that it is likely to get nominated for many Academy Awards, and, sadly, Best Picture will be one of those.
+I’m only reviewing this movie because it will likely get nominated for many Academy Awards, and sadly, Best Picture will be one of those.

 The Lobster (2016)